 The Barking Riverside extension will be capable of operating four trains per hour from Barking station along the existing Tilbury line used by c2c between Fenchurch Street and Grays.
 After passing under the Renwick Road bridge the extension would then head south to a new station in the heart of the Barking Riverside development.

 Barking Riverside is part of the London Riverside Opportunity Area.
-In September 2015 the GLA adopted an Opportunity Area Planning Framework (OAPF) for the London Riverside area, setting out how it will deliver over 26,000 new homes and 16,000 new jobs for London.
+In September 2015 the GLA adopted an Opportunity Area Planning Framework (OAPF) for the London Riverside area, setting out how over 26,000 new homes and 16,000 new jobs will be created for London.
 More information is on the London Riverside page on the GLA website.

-We are also working with Barking Riverside Limited on a series of transport improvements measures in the area, including bus network enhancements and the creation of a street network that promotes walking and cycling.
+We are also working with Barking Riverside London on a series of transport improvements in the area, including to the bus network, and the creation of a street network that promotes walking and cycling.

 Until 4 August 2019, we will take temporary possession of railway sections between the Barking and Dagenham Dock areas.
 Our contractors will then have safe and secure access to the rail corridor while they work.

 During this phase of work, we will:

 To be safe, this work needs to be done when trains are not running.
 Our services will run as normal but c2c services which usually operate in the area will be affected.
 See the changes to the c2c timetable.

 To make the most of this period, we are working around the clock, both day and night.
 The working hours have been agreed with Barking and Dagenham Council - we will continue to work closely with the borough to reduce disruption.

 Safe practices: Specially trained site personnel will oversee all vehicles driving into the work sites.
 We also have plans for vehicle holding areas to manage the flow of vehicles to the site.